How to traverse and display nested categories or content structures in a template?

 {% endnavList %}

-Nested application of custom fields in the model
+Nested application of model custom fields.

 {% archiveDetail archiveImages with name="Images" %}